 Brookfield Properties has updated our building security protocols to best assist in your Return to Work.
-Where not previously in place, our buildings have placed elevators on card access 24/7.
-This means you will need to use your security access card when using the elevators.
 For those who require a new access card, we have implemented contactless pass card administration protocols.

 Fire Life Safety

 As many organizations choose to return to work in phases, or as governments mandate a phased return, ensure you are aware of which individuals have been designated as Fire Wardens for your space and if alternate Fire Wardens have been selected.
 Each tenancy should also ensure their Persons Requiring Assistance list is up to date.
-Please notify the Building Management Team with any changes/updates as noted above.
+Please notify the Security Director for your property of any changes/updates as noted above.